Rabbits Road Press, Newham

-This site-specific installation, performance and publication was developed in collaboration with Sofia Niazi (OOMK zine & Rabbit’s Road Press) as part of my Live Archive residency at New Art Exchange in Nottingham, 2018.
+This site-specific intervention and publication was developed in collaboration with Sofia Niazi (OOMK zine & Rabbit’s Road Press) as part of my Live Archive residency at New Art Exchange in Nottingham, 2018.

 About the Live Archive (NAE) residency: